-An order was received from the Ministry on July 22, 2019 providing for a comprehensive review and update to the Catfish Creek Assessment Report and Source Protection Plan under Section 36 of the Clean Water Act.
-The tasks identified in the order were incorporated into an update that was submitted for approval to the Ministry of the Environment, Conservation and Parks in May 2023.
+An order was received from the Ministry on July 22, 2019 providing for a comprehensive review and update to the Catfish Creek Assessment Report and Source Protection Plan under Section 36 of the Clean Water Act, 2006.
+The tasks identified in the order were incorporated into the Section 36 update that was approved by the Ministry and which took effect on September 11, 2024.

-10. More from the Watershed
+More from the Watershed